Do not risk your dog’s life.

 - Do not let a dog pull against his collar.

 Other Health Risks From Collars

-- Injury to a dog’s neck
+- Injury to the muscles in a dog’s neck

-- Injury to a dog’s spine
+- Fractures to the bones of a dog’s spine

 Visit Yankee Golden Retriever Rescue

 They advocate the use of quick release collars vs. buckle collars.
 They urge you to prevent choking and accidents to dogs with quick release collars and remind you, “Always remove your dog’s collar before you leave.”

 Need help choosing collar options for your dog?

 Visit Boxer World on Different Types Of Collars.
 This webpage displays good photos and explanations of different collars and harnesses “The best type of collar is no collar.
 Many trainers feel that the best training collar is no collar at all.
 If you start training on a collar, the dog may learn that it has to obey *only* when the collar is on.
 Collars are, at best, training tools – and at worst, crutches.”
 Julie Michaels http://www.boxerworld.com/forums/view_different-types-of-collars.htm